McNair Scholars Program

 • Financial support and travel opportunities that include presenting research at conferences

-The McNair Program is rigorous and requires that students take their commitment seriously.
-McNair Scholars are recruited each year during their junior or senior years and move through the program as they finish their baccalaureate degree.
-During this time, McNair aids in preparing the scholars for graduate study by demystifying the graduate school application process and providing the students with a simulated graduate school experience.
-It should be the goal of each McNair Scholar to attain a PhD within ten years of graduating Wayne State University.
+McNair Scholars are recruited each year during their sophomore or junior years and move through the program as they finish their baccalaureate degree.
+During this time, McNair prepares the scholars for graduate study by demystifying the graduate school application process and providing the students with a simulated graduate school experience.